Google AI Shopping Graphic Image

 Effective ecommerce SEO starts with understanding how your customers search.
 Keyword research helps you align your store’s content with the terms and phrases people use when looking for products like yours.
 The goal is to target keywords that show purchase intent, not just those that generate traffic.

-Start by identifying three types of keywords: product-specific terms (e.g. “men’s trail running shoes”), category-level keywords (e.g. “trail running shoes”), and informational long-tail queries (e.g. “best shoes for trail running UK”).
+Start by identifying three types of keywords: product specific terms for example “men’s trail running shoes”, category level keywords for example “trail running shoes”, and informational long tail queries for example “best shoes for trail running UK”.
 Each plays a different role in the customer journey and should be mapped to the right part of your site.

-Use tools like Ahrefs, Google Search Console, and Shopify’s search data to uncover what people are searching for.
-Review competitors in tools like Ahrefs to see which keywords are driving their traffic and where they’re ranking well.
-This can quickly highlight opportunities to target underserved terms or create better-optimised pages.
+Use tools like Ahrefs, Google Search Console or Semrush to uncover what people are searching for.
+Review competitors in Ahrefs to see which keywords are driving their traffic and where they are ranking well.
+This can quickly highlight opportunities to target underserved terms or create better optimised pages.
 Also check your own internal search queries and customer service questions for real language your buyers use.
 Prioritise terms with commercial intent and reasonable competition, not just high volume.

-On-page SEO is one of the most critical parts of e-commerce SEO.
+On page SEO is one of the most critical parts of ecommerce SEO.
 It brings together content creation, keyword usage, structure, and user experience into one cohesive strategy.
-For ecommerce businesses, getting this section right impacts search engine visibility, bounce rates, conversion rates, and ultimately, ROI.
-Below, we break down the key techniques and seo best practices every business should implement as part of their on-page seo strategies.
+For ecommerce businesses, getting this right impacts search engine visibility, bounce rates, conversion rates, and return on investment.
+Below we break down the key techniques and best practices every business should implement as part of their on page strategies.

 Page Titles

-The title tag is one of the first signals search engines and consumers see.
-Every product and category page should have a unique, keyword-optimised title that uses insights from tools like Semrush, keyword planner, and other keyword research tools.
-Avoid vague phrases like “Products” and use specific search terms with solid search volume, such as “Women’s Waterproof Hiking Boots – Leather.”
-This improves CTR in SERPs and aligns better with user intent.
+The title tag is one of the first signals search engines and shoppers see.
+Every product and category page should have a unique, keyword focused title that uses insights from tools like Semrush, Keyword Planner, and other research tools.
+Avoid vague phrases like “Products” and use specific search terms with solid search volume, such as “Women’s Waterproof Leather Hiking Boots”.
+This can improve click through rate in results and align better with user intent.

 Meta Descriptions

-Meta tags like descriptions may not impact rankings directly but play a big role in boosting CTR.
-Compelling meta descriptions should describe the page, include the focus keyword, and highlight core benefits.
-Well-crafted descriptions are a key factor in improving presence in SERPs and attracting your target audience.
+Descriptions may not impact rankings directly but play a big role in boosting click through rate.
+Write compelling copy that explains the page, includes the focus keyword, and highlights core benefits.

 URL Optimisation